 Make the most of the effectiveness of personalisation — 79% of consumers say they are only likely to use a brand’s promotions if the offers are tailored to previous interactions.
 Do this by using promotion generator software that creates vouchers tied to the purchase history of specific customers.

 Avoid losing the 50% of consumers who will likely switch from a brand who doesn’t anticipate their needs or who treats them like a number rather than an individual.
-Using single-use promo codes reduces the expensive problem of misuse of promotions as it stops your codes from going viral and being used for unintended purposes.
+Using single-use promo codes reduces the expensive problem of promotion code leakage as it stops your codes from going viral and being used for unintended purposes.

 Pick the right promotions for your customers